American Cancer Society sets new guidelines for Colorectal Cancer Screenings

 What if you are at a higher risk?

 The guidelines do state that if you are at a higher risk then the average, you might need to start colorectal cancer screenings before the age of 45, get screened more often, and/or have specific tests done.

-You are considered higher risk or increased risk if:
+You are considered a higher risk or increased risk if:

 - A strong family history of colorectal cancer or certain types of polyps